wp-plugins/scrapebreaker/readme.txt

 == Changelog ==

+Version 1.0.1.1 *released 03/15/16*

+* Improved the implementation and removed deprecated code.

 Version 1.0.1.0 *released 03/15/14*

 * Added *X-Frame-Options* to HTTP headers for increased protection against framing and clickjacking.